tamma-byte/ToDoList/README.md

 # ToDoList

-Creating a to do list
+Creating a to do list with basic HTML, CSS and JS coding.